Tips for surviving the Daylight Saving Time change

-Are you ready to move your clocks forward by an hour this weekend?
-That's right — for most people in the United States, it's time to "spring forward" into Daylight Saving Time on Sunday, March 12, at 2:00 a.m.
+Are you ready to move your clocks forward by an hour?
+That's right — for most people in the United States, it's time to "spring forward" into Daylight Saving Time.

 "For whatever reason, Daylight Saving Time always just creeps up on us," said pediatrician Dr. Cora Collette Breuner, a professor of adolescent medicine in University of Washington's department of pediatrics in Seattle.